simpletext-madics/2024/index.md

 - [Task 4](./tasks): SOTA?
 Given an AI paper which reports model performances on benchmark datasets, extract all related information (task, dataset, metric, score).

 ## How to participate
-In order to participate, you should sign up at the [CLEF](https://clef2023.clef-initiative.eu/index.php) website: [http://clef2023-labs-registration.dei.unipd.it/](http://clef2023-labs-registration.dei.unipd.it/).
+In order to participate, you should sign up at the [CLEF](https://clef2024.clef-initiative.eu/index.php) website.
+The registration opens on November 13 2023.

 All team members should join the SimpleText mailing list:
 [https://groups.google.com/g/simpletext](https://groups.google.com/g/simpletext).